cis571/lc4-labs/lab1/lab1.md

 One important thing to note - you should never have any **CRITICAL WARNINGS** in your design.
 If Vivado identifies a hard **ERROR** it will stop synthesis/implementation, but critical warnings are often permitted through.
 But it is in your best interest to fix them.

 > You may have noticed that `make check` is _much_ faster to run than `make synth`.
 This is our first semester utilizing the `yosys` tool that is run by `make check`, and it's not yet clear if it detects all of the issues that Vivado's synthesis can detect.
 So we recommend running both, since it's always nice to let the computers find bugs for us.
-If your design exhibits an issue that is detected by `make synth` but not by `make check` (or vice-versa), please post on Piazza as we'd love to hear about it!
+If your design exhibits an issue that is detected by `make synth` but not by `make check` (or vice-versa), we'd love to hear about it!

 #### Benign Warnings